Of all the various factors that go into creating a successful catering business, a professional kitchen is the beating heart of the operation.

 This is where the work is done.
 A good working kitchen needs plenty of space: for commercial catering equipment, day-to-day work, and food.

 Other essentials include good access and ventilation system, practical food prep areas, as well as gas, water and electricity points.

 It’s more important than ever to be mindful of our impact on the environment.
 From the foods we eat, the ways we travel and the energy we use, and this eco-friendly mindfulness must translate to the way we design and run our kitchens.

 But how do you design an eco-friendly commercial kitchen?
 Be aware of the materials you are using throughout your kitchen and consider if there are more eco-friendly options available such as stainless steel, porcelain or glass – these are all great materials to use if you are trying to reduce your carbon footprint.

 Other ways of creating an eco-friendly kitchen include using energy efficient appliances or lighting, being selective in the cleaning chemicals that you use, saving water where you can plus much more.
 If you have a sit-in dining area in your business, eco-friendliness should also be extended to the front of house.

 We have years of experience when it comes to commercial and restaurant kitchen design.

-The kitchen spaces at Dephna range from 400 to 4000 sq ft, allowing you to design and fit out your kitchen exactly as your needs require.
+Dephna’s kitchens to rent in London range from 400 to 4000 sq ft, allowing you to design and fit-out your kitchen exactly as your needs require.
 They will help you get your unit ready for production, as well as offering storage and cold room options that will work for you.

-If you have any questions regarding setting up a new commercial kitchen, please call the team at Dephna.
-They are always happy to help with any aspect of setting up and running your kitchen.
+If you have any questions regarding setting up a new commercial kitchen, or want to take a tour of our commercial or delivery kitchens, contact our friendly Dephna team.
+We’re always happy to help with any aspect of setting up and running your kitchen.